dimastatz/plato/docs/design.md

 Note right of Plato: login by using Gmail, Facebook, etc Plato-->>Admin: access token
-Admin->>Plato: 2. upload workbook image or text Plato->>Plato: 3. if workbook is image, activate OCR to get text Plato-->Plato: 4. for each workbook page, it an exercise contains image, transform image to text Plato-->>Admin: upload Status
+Admin->>Plato: 2. upload workbook image or text Plato-->Plato: 3. if workbook is image, activate OCR to get text Plato-->Plato: 4. for each workbook page, it an exercise contains image, transform image to text Plato-->>Admin: upload Status
 ```